ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/x-forwarded.md

-# How to configure X-Forwarded-For (XFF) in IIS
+# How to configure `X-Forwarded-For` (XFF) in IIS

-* If your solution makes use of a layer 7 load balancer with multiple web backends, from the webservers all traffic will be logged as being from the load balancer, this can be a problem in several scenarios where you need to identify the source of traffic.
-  The X-Forwarded-For Header can be used to keep the source ip of inbound traffic, and then log the original ip in your logs.
+* If your solution makes use of a Layer-7 Load Balancer with multiple web backends, from the web servers all traffic will be logged as being from the load balancer, this can be a problem in several scenarios where you need to identify the source of traffic.
+The `X-Forwarded-For` Header can be used to keep the source IP of inbound traffic, and then log the original IP in your logs.

-Different Versions of IIS have different proceedures which need to be followed to enable X-Forwarded-For, please follow the appropriate section below.
+Different Versions of IIS have different procedures which need to be followed to enable `X-Forwarded-For`, please follow the appropriate section below.

-## X-Forwarded-For in IIS 7 & 7.5
+## `X-Forwarded-For` in IIS 7 & 7.5

-* In order to utilise X-Forwarded-For in IIS 7 or 7.5, the Advanced Logging module will need to be installed, this can be downloaded from the link below
+* In order to utilise `X-Forwarded-For` in IIS 7 or 7.5, the Advanced Logging module will need to be installed, this can be downloaded from the link below

 [IIS Advanced logging](https://www.microsoft.com/en-gb/download/details.aspx?id=7211)